Main Linking Verbs Takeaways:

 Are Linking Verbs and Helping Verbs the Same?

-To further complicate things, sometimes “is” also functions as an action verb.
-As you may recall, “is” also acts as a linking verb and a helping verb depending on the sentence’s context.
+To further complicate things, sometimes “is” can be linking, action verb, or a helping verb depending on the sentence’s context.

 In these sentences, “is” describes a state of being.
 The action referenced here is “to be.”